seamplex/feenox/tests/nafems/le10-aster-lizard/README.md

-# Solving the NAFEMS LE10 with different codes
+# Solving the NAFEMS LE10 problem with different codes

 This directory contains a script `run.sh` that parametrically solves the [NAFEMS LE 10 problem](https://www.seamplex.com/feenox/examples/#nafems-le10-thick-plate-pressure-benchmark) with a number of different FEA codes over a wide range of mesh refinements.
 The expected result, namely $\sigma_y$ at point $D$ and the wall time, CPU time and memory are recorded for each run so as to create plots of these results vs. the total number of degrees of freedom being solved from.